Redfern Building

-The Redfern Building is a Grade II listed building which was completed in 1936 in Manchester, England.
-The building is situated on Dantzic Street and meets the junction of Mayes Street and Hanover Street.
-It overlooks Sadler's Yard, a public square and event space.
-Redfern was originally built for office and warehouse use.
+The Redfern Building is a Grade II listed structure on Redfern Street in Manchester, England.
+It also fronts Dantzic Street and Mayes Street, overlooking Sadler's Yard and standing adjacent to the Grade II listed New Century House.
+Designed by W. A. Johnson and completed in 1937, Redfern was originally constructed for office and warehouse use for the Co-operative Wholesale Society.
+The building is currently occupied by the National Probation Service and also accommodates commercial office space managed as part of the NOMA estate.

-The seven-storey building has a flat roof and consists of pale brown brick.
-A noticeable service tower exists to the north of the building.
-Architecture critic Clare Hartwell wrote in Pevsner in 2001, "It is a pity that this [building] does not enjoy a better site - its impact is partly lost due to its towering neighbours and its relationship with the adjoining Holyoake House."

 History

 Redfern was built for the Co-operative Wholesale Society and is now part of the Co-operative Estate in Manchester which includes a number of listed 20th-century buildings such as the CIS Tower and Hanover Building.
-The building bears resemblance to the prominent 1930s art deco movement and is inspired by Dutch Brick modernism, according to Nikolaus Pevsner.
-Redfern was designed by W. A. Johnson and J. W. Cooper.

 On 6 June 1994, Refern was designated as a Grade II listed building.

 From April 2017 until November 2018, Redfern housed PLANT, an open design studio and workshop for Manchester.

-2019 refurbishment

 The building was comprehensively refurbished during 2018–2019 by Sheppard Robson architects.

-Occupancy

-In 2020, it was announced that Redfern would become the flagship office for the Ministry of Justice's National Probation Service, under a 10-year lease.
+In 2020 it was announced that Redfern would become the flagship office for the Ministry of Justice's National Probation Service, under a 10-year lease.

+Design

+The seven-storey building has a flat roof and is built of pale brown brick.
+A prominent service tower rises on its north side.

+The building shows affinities with the 1930s Art Deco movement and is inspired by Dutch Brick modernism, according to Nikolaus Pevsner.
+Redfern was designed by W. A. Johnson.

+In Pevsner (2001), architecture critic Clare Hartwell observed that "it is a pity that this [building] does not enjoy a better site - its impact is partly lost due to its towering neighbours and its relationship with the adjoining Holyoake House."